Belloche/DraftShare/Journal.md

 4-15-21

 ViewDraft has been fleshed out almost completely, the only issue I'm having is when you upload a draft I want to redirect them to a viewDraft page with their draft but it won't work for some reason on the ViewDraft end.
 I can figure something out where it just redirects to the home page and has a message box for success, and I also need to add a couple last details to make sure the positions that are left empty don't go to QB, and I need to make sure that the notNull items are required, but it's almost done.

+4-16-21

+ViewDraft is finished!
+I added required fields and added a confirmation page for better navigation to the viewDraft after you submit a draft.